Jean28518/linux-guides/backup-server-sytem/borg.md

 # Alternative run, if server says "Connection closed by remote host.
 Is borg working on the server?" but borg is definitely installed at the target server.
 #borg mount --remote-path /usr/local/bin/borg $REPOSITORY /mnt

-echo "If you wan't to restore the complete server, run for example 'cp -ra /mnt/1970-01-01/ / && reboot'" echo "You can find your backups in /mnt.
+echo "You can find your backups in /mnt.
 Please don't forget to umount your backups with '~/umount_backup.sh' afterwards."
 ```